 Unfortunately when the law is unclear, many leaders implement practices that serve their own interests regardless of the broader impact.
 That’s when questionable business practices get normalized.

-- Leaders blame the system for their transgressions rather than getting out in front of the issues and working to fix the system.
+2/ Leaders blame the system for their transgressions rather than getting out in front of the issues and working to fix the system.
 A recent example is the Mylan EpiPen Scandal.
-They inflated EpiPen prices and then blamed the system for a lack of pricing regulation.
+The company’s management inflated EpiPen prices and then blamed the system for a lack of pricing regulation.

 Leaders who take responsibility for the broader impact of their business practices consider the ethics of their decisions.
 They don’t try to hide behind the law, use confusing language or blame the customer.